dward2/BME547/Assignments/TSHTestDataConversion/README.md

 Hypothyroidism and hyperthyroidism are conditions where the thyroid gland produces either too little (hypo) or too much (hyper) of the hormone thyroxine.

 The thyroid gland is under the control of the pituitary gland.
-When the level of thyroxine drops too low, the pituitary gland produces Thyroid Stimulating Hormone (TSH) which stimulates the thyroid gland to produce more hormones.
+The pituitary gland produces a hormone called Thyroid Stimulating Hormone (TSH) which signals the thyroid gland to produce thyroxine.
+Normally, TSH levels in the blood of 1.0 to 4.0 mIU effectively regulate the thyroid gland to produce the correct amount of thyroxine.

-If the thyroid produces too little thyroxine, the amount of TSH produced by the pituitary gland is very high.
-If the thyroid produces too much thyroxine, the pituitary gland produces very little TSH.
-Therefore, TSH levels are often used to diagnose thyroid gland issues.
+In hypothyroidism, the thyroid gland does not produce enough thyroxine.
+When the pituitary gland detects low levels of thyroxine in the blood, it produces even more TSH to signal to the thyroid gland to make more thyroxine.
+Therefore, hypothyroidism is determined by a TSH level of greater than 4.0 mIU in the blood stream.

+In hyperthyroidism, the thyroid gland produces too much thyroxine.
+When the pituitary gland detects too high a level of thyroxine in the blood, it reduces product of TSH to signal to the thyroid to reduce thyroxine production.
+So, a TSH level of less than 1.0 mIU in the blood is the sign for hyperthyroidism.

 For this assignment, we will be writing some code that is reading in patient data containing TSH test results.
 This data will be analyzed for hypothyroidism